j-u-p-iter/regexp-parser/STATEMENTS_GRAMMAR.md

 - producing user-visible output;
 - modifying some state (value of the variable).
 It makes them a great fit for defining variables or the named entities.

+Where an expression’s main job is to produce a value, a statement’s job is to produce an effect.
+Since, by definition, statements don’t evaluate to a value, to be useful they have to otherwise change the world in some way—usually modifying some state, reading input, or producing output.

 Most of the statements in a program are expression statements.
 An expression statement is simply an expression followed by a semicolon.
 The lines

 ```